kubestash/docs/docs/addons/mysql/overview/index.md

 # MySQL Backup & Restore Overview

 KubeStash by AppsCode is a cloud native data backup and recovery solution for Kubernetes workloads and databases.
-KubeStash utilizes [restic](https://github.com/restic/restic) to securely backup stateful applications to any cloud or on-prem storage backends (for example, S3, GCS, Azure Blob storage, Minio, NetApp, Dell EMC etc.).
+KubeStash utilizes [restic](https://github.com/restic/restic) to securely backup stateful applications and databases to any cloud or on-prem storage backends (for example, S3, GCS, Azure Blob storage, Minio, NetApp, Dell EMC etc.).

 ## How Backup Works